 Description

-Coconut Custard Cake is made from moist coconut cake layers filled with silky coconut custard and frosted with tangy cream cheese frosting.
+Coconut custard cake is made from moist coconut cake layers filled with silky coconut custard and frosted with tangy cream cheese frosting.
 Cover this cake with shredded coconut for the ultimate coconut lover’s dessert!

 Ingredients